Fulfilling Your Financial Obligations

 You may be unable to receive grades or official transcripts.

-Any account over 60 days past due may be turned over to the NC Department of Revenue, Set-Off Debt Unit, to collect from your NC State Tax Refund until your account is paid in full.
+Any account over 60 days past due will be turned over to the NC Department of Revenue, Set-Off Debt Unit, to collect from your NC State Tax Refund until your account is paid in full.
 This is in accordance with G.S.
 Chapter 105A of the North Carolina General Statutes, Set-Off Debt Collection Act.